MaxLSB/flash-attn2/README.md

-# FlashAttention-2 in Triton for Sliding Window Attention
+# FlashAttention for Sliding Window Attention in Triton

 This repository provides an implementation of FlashAttention-2 **Forward and Backward Pass** for self-attention in Triton.
 FlashAttention-2 is a memory-efficient algorithm for computing attention that significantly reduces memory bandwidth requirements and improves performance on GPU hardware.